monireach-research/asip-conference-2025/deliverables/presentation/asip_2025_presentation.md

 **Who can afford this?** We're targeting middle-income Cambodian households—families earning 870 to 1622 US Dollars per month.
 That's the fourth and fifth income quintiles.
 For these families, a $45 monthly subscription means paying 5.2% of their income every single month, indefinitely.
 Our $672 one-time cost is equivalent to about half a month's income.
 Families can save up for it, or pool money together.

-**Market reach:** We estimate this could reach 12 to 18% of Cambodia's elderly population—those living in urban middle-income households, totalling 252,000 to 378,000 people by 2030.
+**Market reach:** We estimate this could reach 8 to 12% of Cambodia's elderly population—those living in urban middle-income households (4th-5th income quintiles), totalling 168,000 to 252,000 people by 2030.

 Here's the key point: we eliminated cloud infrastructure for privacy reasons.
 The cost savings is a side benefit.
 Privacy governance actually enables affordability.